 - If the system folders are synchronized to OneDrive, and you don’t use the latest version of Windows, you cannot use File History with full potentialRecovering files on a cleaned computer will save them from any malware or ransomware attack, and you’ll be able to use it without paying any ransom.

 - Restore Data from OneDrive for Business

-OneDrive for Business saves the version histories of files.
-To restore data from OneDrive, you need to access OneDrive for Business from a system that is not under a ransomware attack.
+OneDrive for Business retains version histories of files.
+To restore data from OneDrive, access it from a system that is not affected by the ransomware attack.

 - Open OneDrive for Business from a different system